CommonAccord/Site-My/Doc/License/CR/LibL/Sec/Delivery.md

 Ti=DELIVERY AND ACCESS

 1.Ti=Delivery

 1.sec=Licensor will provide or otherwise make available the Licensed Materials to the Licensee through telecommunications, network, or web-based connections between one or more of Licensor’s physical, online, or virtual locations, and one or more of Licensee’s authorized physical, online, or virtual locations.
-Licensor will use reasonable efforts to ensure that the Licensed Materials are accessible and inter-operable with prevailing web browsers and internet access tools, including, at a minimum, the most recent two major versions (current version and one version prior) and all the associated releases for those versions. {The LMLA assumes web or other internet-based delivery; if the product involves alternative delivery methods such as locally installed hardware or software or delivery on physical media, this clause would require customization.}
+Licensor will use reasonable efforts to ensure that the Licensed Materials are accessible and inter-operable with prevailing web browsers and internet access tools, including, at a minimum, the most recent two major versions (current version and one version prior) and all the associated releases for those versions.

+Note={The LMLA assumes web or other internet-based delivery; if the product involves alternative delivery methods such as locally installed hardware or software or delivery on physical media, this clause would require customization.}

 2.Ti=Access and Authentication